cmsato09/ruff-demo/README.md

 # Ruff Demo
 Demonstration of [ruff](https://docs.astral.sh/ruff/)

+Presentation given to Hacker Dojo Python Meetup on 2025/04/08.

 ## Install and Sync Using uv

-- Install uv depending on your machine by following the docs. (https://docs.astral.sh/uv/getting-started/installation/)
+- Install uv depending on your local machine by following the docs. (https://docs.astral.sh/uv/getting-started/installation/)
-- If you already have uv installed, you can update with `uv self update`
+- If you already have uv installed, you can update it with `uv self update`
     - https://docs.astral.sh/uv/reference/cli/#uv-self-update
 - If you are cloning this repo, run `uv sync`
     - "the dev group is special-cased and synced by default," so you won't need additional flags specifically for any dev dependencies.